 The Passenger Transport Plan sets out Greater Wellington's intentions for the regional passenger transport system over the next ten years.
-Greater Wellington's view is that the Passenger Transport Plan must be consistent with and give effect to the Regional Land Transport Strategy.
+Greater Wellington's view is that the Passenger Transport Plan must be consistent with, and give effect to, the Regional Land Transport Strategy.
 The Passenger Transport Plan therefore focuses on delivering the strategic outcomes identified in the Strategy for passenger transport (refer Vision and Outcomes section).

 The Strategy is prepared by the Regional Land Transport Committee and the Passenger Transport Plan by the Greater Wellington Passenger Transport Committee.
-The Strategy and the Passenger Transport Plan must be ratified by the full Regional Council.
+The Strategy and the Passenger Transport Plan must be adopted by the full Regional Council to become the policy framework for Greater Wellington.